Goose Wife (Inuit): Pacific Northwest

 Anthropologist John R. Swanton collected several tales of the Goose Wife from the Haida and the Tlingit, and summarized their common points: the hunter captures two geese maidens, eventually marrying one or both; the goose maidens, now human, are given food when the "goose tribe" flies over them; they return to the skies and the human husband goes after them.

 In a Tlingit tale collected by Swanton from Sitka, Alaska, The Brant Wives, a KîksA'di finds two women bathing in a pond, and steals their bird garments to force them to marry him.
 Both women, who are two brants, agree to marry him.
 They live together.
 When spring comes, the brant wives see a flock of brants flying and ask them for food.
 When the flock returns and flies south, both wives go with them.
 Their human husband follows them.
 A second tale, The Brant Wife, was collected from Wrangell, Alaska.

+Haida people

-Swanton also published a Haida tale, collected from a Walter McGregor of the "Sealion-town people", with the title He who hunted birds in his father's village.
+Swanton also published a Haida tale, collected from a teller named Walter McGregor of the "Sealion-town people", with the title He who hunted birds in his father's village.
 In this tale, a chief's son hunts about and finds two women bathing in a lake.
 He takes their geese garments and withholds them until the youngest maiden agrees to marry him.
 He returns the goose skin of the oldest and she flies back to the skies.
 The chief's son marries the youngest goose maiden and hides her featherskin in a tree just before the village entrance.
 Some time later, the goose wife begins to yearn for her former life, takes the skin back and flies away from her human husband.
 When he wakes up, he questions everyone in the village of her whereabouts, and decides to go after her.